Paths of Harmony: Flow vs Color ✨

 magic · C → Ab → E → G

-Pick an emotion below.
+Pick a motion below.
 This plays the Color progression in a smooth way (right-hand triad + left-hand root).
 Each chord is played twice so you can hear the step clearly.
 The sentence above the keyboard describes what the current chord is doing.

-EmotionFlow (degrees → example)Color (local steps → example)⭐ “Spice” chords
+Motion (Emotion)Flow (degrees → example)Color (local steps → example)⭐ Contrast points

 B♭ major example: Bb → F → Gm → Eb